 Upon applying power, the controller will quickly begin outputting data to the pixels, commanding the pixels to turn off.
 If no data is being sent to the controller then the pixels will remain turned off until valid data is received.
-During normal operation, the green power LED will remain on solid and the red status LED will flash to indicate the controller is running and outputting any received Ethernet data to the pixels.
+During normal operation, (when looking at the internal PCB) the green power LED will remain on solid and the red status LED will flash to indicate the controller is running and outputting any received Ethernet data to the pixels.